lgc13/LucasCosta_portfolio/java/testing-example/README.md

 #### `contextLoads` test

 - you might need an embedded DB for this test to pass.
-If you, add the following:
+Add the following:

 ```groovy
 // build.gradle